andrewgchio/SmartSPEC/README.md

 In the `synthetic-data-generator` section, `start` and `end` refer to strings of the form `'YYYY-MM-DD'` that denote the start and end date of the simulation.

-In the `filepaths` section, each path denotes a relative path to the appropriate file.
+The relative paths to files used as input / produced as output should be specified in the `filepaths` section.
 Note that `shortest-path-cache` is a cache file used to store shortest paths between spaces (a default for determining trajectories between spaces).

 Example:
 ```